AWS Redshift Advanced

 • Redshift provides support for role-based access control – RBAC.
 Row-level access control helps assign one or more roles to a user and assign system and object permissions by role.

-• Reshift supports Lambda User-defined Functions – UDFs to enable external tokenization, data masking, identification or de-identification of data by integrating with vendors like Protegrity, and protect or unprotect sensitive data based on a user’s permissions and groups, in query time.
+• Redshift supports Lambda User-defined Functions – UDFs to enable external tokenization, data masking, identification or de-identification of data by integrating with vendors like Protegrity, and protect or unprotect sensitive data based on a user’s permissions and groups, in query time.

 • Redshift supports multi-factor authentication (MFA) for additional security when authenticating to the Redshift cluster.